| |

 When to go to Rome:

-Most people travel to Rome in the summer, but keep in mind it gets really hot in the afternoons, therefore, the best time to travel is either spring or fall.
+Most people travel to Rome in the summer but keep in mind that it gets really hot in the afternoons.
+Therefore, the best time to travel is either spring or fall.

-March -May or September -November are best for sightseeing with mild temperatures.
+March- May or September -November is best for sightseeing in mild temperatures.

 Tourist Alert: Things NOT to do when in Rome:

 • Hold on to your stuff!!
-Do not keep money or electronics easily accessible in your backpacks or pockets because Roman pickpockets love this and will spot you right away.
+Do not keep money or electronics easily accessible in your backpacks or pockets because Roman pickpockets love this and will spot you immediately.
 Be smart and keep your documents and money in separate bags and check on them once a day.
 Do not put valuables in an external pocket.
-Do not leave anything laying around even for a few minutes.
-I-phones and iPads are now the most stolen items when traveling because people are preoccupied with sightseeing and they don’t realize someone has stolen their items until it is too late.
+Do not leave anything lying around, even for a few minutes.
+I-phones and iPads are now the most stolen items when traveling because people are preoccupied with sightseeing and don’t realize someone has stolen them until it is too late.

 • Fountains are not for washing your feet!
 Rome is extremely hot in the summer, and you will be tired of walking and your feet will need a break but you cannot dip your feet in any of the fountains because Romans find this very disrespectful.